 Growing Your Vocabulary gives plenty of opportunities to improve writing skills, too.
 Students are tasked with writing open-ended responses to different styles of prompts, all of which require them to use newly acquired vocabulary words in context.
 This is their chance to demonstrate word mastery.

-There is a cumulative review after every five chapters.
+Each chapter wraps up with lower-stakes brain teaser activities, including word searches, riddles, and crossword puzzles.
+There are cumulative reviews after every five chapters.
 The reviews consist of multiple-choice questions that ask students to recall word and root definitions, identify related antonyms, and use vocabulary words correctly in context.

 The Teacher’s Editions lay out a five-day lesson plan for each chapter and give additional advice on helping English language learners and students currently working below the 5th-grade level.
 Exercise answers are also included.
 To purchase a Teacher’s Edition, please contact Customer Service directly.